Last Updated on

-Psychologists refer to such behaviour as prosocial behavior and many recent studies have shown that when people have a prosocial focus, doing kind acts for others, their own happiness increases.
+Psychologists refer to such behavior as prosocial behaviorand many recent studies have shown that when people have a prosocial focus, doing kind acts for others, their own happiness increases.

-But how does prosocial behaviour compare to treating yourself in terms of your happiness?
+But how does prosocial behavior compare to treating yourself in terms of your happiness?
 And does treating yourself really make you feel happy?